mozilla-conduit/suite/README.md

  * Bugzilla - http://bmo.test
  * Mercurial - http://hg.test

-## Running apps from local repositories
+## Running apps from local clone

-Each related application cluster also has its own corresponding Docker Compose configuration file.
+Each Conduit application also has its own corresponding Docker Compose configuration file.

-It is useful for doing development work as it allows you to specify which application cluster should instead run from a local repository.
+This is useful for doing development work as, it allows you to specify which application should run from a local clone instead of from a hosted image.

 ### Preparing the environment